dennis-t/dennis-t.github.io/index.md

 ## 2021

+- Digging Deeper: An Analysis of Domain Impersonation in the Lower DNS Hierarchy -- Florian Quinkert, **Dennis Tatang**, Thorsten Holz -- Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Virtual, July 2021 -Extended Abstract: A First Large-scale Analysis on Usage of MTA-STS -- **Dennis Tatang**, Robin Flume, Thorsten Holz -- Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Virtual, July 2021
 - Likes are not Likes *A Crowdworking Platform Analysis* -- **Dennis Tatang**, Philip Kreißel, Michael Sehring, Florian Quinkert, Martin Degeling and Thorsten Holz -- *International Workshop on Cyber Social Threats (CYSOC), co-located with ICWSM 2021, virtually, June 2021*